quarylabs/sqruff/docs/sample_configurations.md

 from table
 ```

-This can be achieved withe following configuration addition:
+This can be achieved with the following configuration addition:

 ```
 [sqruff:layout:type:alias_expression]